phdpablo/article-template/Scripts/AnalysisScripts/README.md

 ## Overview

-The `AnalysisScripts` folder contains all the scripts used for data analysis.
-These scripts transform the intermediate or analysis data into final results and outputs, applying various statistical or analytical methods.
-Proper documentation and organization of these scripts are essential for ensuring the reproducibility and transparency of the analysis process.
+The `AnalysisScripts` folder holds all scripts for data analysis.
+These scripts transform intermediate or analysis data into final results and outputs.
+They apply various statistical or analytical methods.
+Good documentation and organization of these scripts are essential for analysis reproducibility and transparency.

 ## Contents

-- **Analysis Scripts**: These scripts perform the analysis tasks, including statistical tests, data visualization, and generation of results.
-Each script should focus on specific aspects of the analysis.
+-   **Analysis Scripts**: These scripts perform analysis tasks.
+This includes statistical tests, data visualization, and result generation.
+Each script should focus on a specific analysis aspect.

 ## Guidelines

-- **File Naming**: Use descriptive and consistent names for the scripts to indicate their specific analysis tasks.
-For example, `regression_analysis.R`, `data_visualization.py`, `summary_statistics.R`.
+-   **File Naming**: Use descriptive, consistent names.
+Names should indicate specific analysis tasks.
+Examples: `regression_analysis.R`, `data_visualization.py`, `summary_statistics.R`.
-- **Documentation**: Ensure each script is thoroughly documented with comments explaining its purpose, inputs, outputs, and key steps.
-Include any assumptions or important considerations.
+-   **Documentation**: Document each script thoroughly with comments.
+Explain its purpose, inputs, outputs, and key steps.
+Note any assumptions or important considerations.
-  - **Header Comments**: At the beginning of each script, include a header with the script's name, author, date, and a brief description of its function.
+    -   **Header Comments**: Start each script with a header.
+Include the script name, author, date, and a brief function description.
-  - **Inline Comments**: Use inline comments to explain specific lines or sections of code that perform important or complex tasks.
+    -   **Inline Comments**: Use inline comments to explain specific lines or sections.
+This is especially important for complex tasks.
-- **Modularity**: Write scripts in a modular fashion to allow easy updates and reuse of code.
-Separate different stages of analysis into distinct scripts rather than combining everything into a single script.
+-   **Modularity**: Write scripts in a modular way.
+This allows easy updates and code reuse.
+Separate different analysis stages into distinct scripts.
-- **Version Control**: Use version control practices to track changes in scripts.
-Document major changes and maintain a history of script versions.
+-   **Version Control**: Use version control to track script changes.
+Record major changes and maintain a version history.
-- **Reproducibility**: Ensure that each script can be run independently and that it produces the same results when executed with the same input data.
-This includes setting random seeds where applicable and documenting any dependencies or software requirements.
+-   **Reproducibility**: Ensure each script can run independently.
+It should produce the same results with the same input data.
+Set random seeds where needed.
+Document dependencies or software requirements.

 ## Additional Resources

-We recommend using the standardization proposed by the [Tidyverse Style Guide](https://style.tidyverse.org/).
-For more detailed instructions and best practices, refer to the [TIER Protocol 4.0 AnalysisScripts Guidelines](https://www.projecttier.org/tier-protocol/protocol-4-0/root/scripts/analysis/).
+We recommend the [Tidyverse Style Guide](https://style.tidyverse.org/) for standardization.
+For more detailed instructions, see the [TIER Protocol 4.0 AnalysisScripts Guidelines](https://www.projecttier.org/tier-protocol/protocol-4-0/root/scripts/analysis/).